-U.S. President Donald Trump was impeached with more votes than any other president in American history.
+More raw votes were cast to impeach President Donald Trump than any other president in history.

 On Dec.
 18, 2019, President Donald Trump became the third president in U.S. history to be impeached.
 The House of Representatives approved both articles of impeachment against the president in House Resolution 775; the first article charged the president with abuse of power, the second with obstruction of congress, in votes cast largely along party lines.